marioesparza0901/post-install-config/README.md

 </p>

 <p>
-Click on Add New SLA plan and we can add in the details for our SLAs based on severity (Sev-A being most urgent to Sev-C being least urgent).
-We want to set it like this <b>Sev-A</b> (grace period: 1hr, schedule: 24x7), <b>Sev-B</b> (grace period: 4hr, schedule: 24x7), <b>Sev-C</b> (grace period: 8hr, schedule: during business hours).

 Finally, we can also create different help topics to allow tickets to be sent in the right category for our agents to work through.
 In reality, we will likely have to reassign the ticket to a more appropriate help topic as users don't usually choose the best one.
 But it's good to have options!
 Click on the Admin Panel at the top then Manage and then Add New Help Topic.
 </p>